joelfright/Sorters/README.md

 Joel Fright's sorter project for Sparta Global.

-This includes a bubble sort, a merge sort and a binary tree.
+This includes a bubble sort, a merge sort and a binary tree sort.
+It uses a variety of different skills such as OOP, SOLID, sorting (as expected), logging, testing etc.

-`src` contains all code.
+`src` contains all the code.

+`resources` contains the log files.